oroinc/documentation/user_guide/channel_guide.rst

   if a channel is being configured for future use or is out of date.)"
   "**Name**", "Name that will be used to refer to the Channel in the system.
 It is recommended to keep the name meaningful."
   "**Channel Type**", "A drop-down, where you can choose a Channel Type more suitable for the channel created.

   Channel types define the set of rules and settings applied to the channel.

-  There is a proven practice of extending the OroCRM with new channel types to meet specific business needs.
+  There is a proven practice of extending OroCRM with new channel types to meet specific business needs.

   The following types are available in the current version out of the box:

   - *B2B*: dedicated for managing B2B customer relations

-  - *Magento*: sharpened for Magento stores
+  - *Magento*: Designed for Magento stores

   - *Custom*: any other channels, subject to specific business needs and goals"